nvella88/blockchain-casino/README.md

 # Blockchain Casino

 The aim of this project is to simulate an online casino using blockchain technology.
+PDF version of all markdown files are found in the `documentation` folder.

+## Source code
+The source code along with its commit history is publicly available on this [GitHub repository](https://github.com/nvella88/blockchain-casino).

 ## About the system